thespis-rs/thespis_impl/README.md

 ## TODO

+- todo, ActorBuilder should probably take &mut self in the setters...
+- switch to tracing. for logging and metrics.
+What is the perf impact?
+- abstract channels (can pharos benefit as well)

+### Tests
 - tests for processing messages concurrently when the future of handle doesn't need to access state.

 - test supervision + error message logged when actor panics (does it have actor name in it?).
   - look at other api's for supervision, akka, erlang.

 - flesh out tests and comment what's being tested.
 Consistency, expect or return result.
-- switch to tracing. for logging and metrics.
-What is the perf impact?

-- !Send Messages.
+## API

 - Isolating mutable state and enforcing immutable messages guarantees implicit synchronization.
 However, the concept of asynchronous messaging and no global state challenges coordination.
 An application may require consensus or a concerted view of state between multiple actors.
 When multiple actors must be strictly orchestrated in order to provide a distinct application function, correct messaging can become very demanding.
 Thus, many implementations provide higher-level abstractions that implement low-level coordination protocols based on complex message flows, but hide the internal complexity from the developer.
 For Erlang, OTP is a standard library that contains a rich set of abstractions, generic protocol implementations and behaviors.

 - Another common approach is the transactor.
 For example, multiple actors may require to modify their internal state in a coordinated manner.
 A transactor, which is a dedicated actor for coordinating transactional operations of multiple actors, can help in this situation by providing abstract transaction logic.
 Some transactors also apply STM concepts for transactional behavior [Les09,Les11].

 - let an actor decide to ignore certain messages
 - https://berb.github.io/diploma-thesis/original/054_actors.html